smart-on-fhir/fhir-bulk-data-docs/authorization.md

   </tbody>
 </table>

-## Server Obligations for Signature Verification
+## Authorization Server Obligations for Signature Verification

-Servers SHALL follow all requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3).
+SMART FHIR authorization servers SHALL follow all requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3).

-In addition, we require that servers SHALL:
+In addition, the authentication server SHALL:
 * validate the signature on the JWT
 * check that the JWT `exp` claim is valid
 * check that the JWT `aud` claim matches the server's OAuth token URL (the URL to which the token was `POST`ed)
 * check that this is not a `jti` value previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and matches the JWT's `iss` claim

-To resolve a key to verify signatures, a server follows this algorithm:
+To resolve a key to verify signatures, a server SHALL follow this algorithm:

 <ol>
   <li>If the <code>jku</code> header is present, verify that the <code>jku</code> is whitelisted (i.e., that it